Energetic, tunable, highly-elliptically polarized higher harmonics generated by intense two-color counter rotating laser fields: Abstract

-Additionally, the energy content of highly-elliptical or circularly polarized XUV radiation was limited to the pJ range \citep{Kfir2015,Comby2020} until recently when energy content in the nJ range were demonstrated in ref.\citep{Vassakis2021}.
-It is known that the recollision mechanism, which describes the HHG, entails that a stronger chiral response arises at the cost of a greatly suppressed high harmonic emission signal \citep{Cireasa2015}.
-Thus, the generation of energetic highly elliptical high harmonics is also a decisive step towards chiral-matter investigations.

-In the present work, tunable energetic highly-elliptical HHG in the XUV regime is theoretically investigated and experimentally demonstrated, exploiting two-color counter rotating electric fields under loose focusing geometry.
-The output spectrum of the highly elliptical HHG radiation can be tuned for a energy range of \textgreek{DE}$\HF$150meV in the spectral range of $\HF$20 eV with energy per pulse E$^{XUV} \HF$0.3 \ensuremath{\Delta}\textgreek{j} for the BBO (0.2 mm, cutting angle 29.20 for type I phase matching) used in the experiment.
-The corresponding spectral distributions of the fundamental and SHG for two extreme positions of the turning angle \ensuremath{\Delta}\textgreek{j} are shown in Fig. \ref{fig:BBO-spectrum-vs}(a).
+In this work, we demonstrate experimentally the efficient generation and tunability of energetic highly-elliptical high-harmonics in Ar gas, driven by intense two-color counter rotating laser electric fields.
+A bi-chromatic beam tailored by a MAZEL-TOV apparatus generates HHG, where the output spectrum of the highly elliptical HHG radiation can be tuned for a energy range of $\Delta$E$\HF$150 meV in the spectral range of $\HF$20 eV with energy per pulse E$^{XUV} \HF$400 nJ at the source.This is to our knowleeedge, the highest reported energy content per laser pulse in the laser-driven highly elliptical/circularly polarized XUV radiation.